 Even though gas prices aren’t at their highest, you might not be taking advantage of free ways to drive the bill down further, such as by using rewards credit cards for cash back.
 Make sure to pay off your balance every month to avoid interest charges or late fees that’ll eat up any rewards you earned.
 You can also use the GasBuddy app to find the lowest gas prices in your area.

 Sales tax can add up over the year, especially in places such as Chicago, where it’s a hefty 10.25%.
 But thankfully, many states offer tax-free shopping weekends, which would be a good time to make any major purchases.
-So, keep an eye out for any opportunities to get goods tax-free.
+Keep an eye out for these opportunities to take advantage of tax-free shopping.

 Don’t get carried away with frivolous purchases — the last thing your wallet needs is a shopping spree.
 Credit cards can put you on a hamster wheel where making minimum payments barely nibbles at the balance.